Important Dates & Events

 - Provide affordable, high-quality, universal childcare

-- End violence and harassment of women
+- End gender-based violence

 - Table pay transparency legislation

-As we work to recover from the coronavirus pandemic, we must ensure that women’s rights and gender justice are at the heart of our global response.
 To learn how you can help advance equal pay for equal work, visit UFCW Canada’s Close the Gender Wage Gap campaign.
 You can also show your support for equal pay by posting about the issue on social media using the hashtags #EveryoneBenefits and #EqualPayDay.

 Fourth Week of September - Gender Equality Week